msalaz03/ProjectClifford/README.md

 ```
 #### For Launching and Booting Clifford

-To physically launch clifford is pretty simple (as long as you have all required dependecies), simply run.
+To physically launch Clifford is pretty simple (as long as you have all required dependecies), simply run the following command.

 **Note:** At this point Clifford cannot physically turn as the turning motion was not programmed, however the kinematic equations needed to do are solved and within the software.
 ```